dreamix-fmi-course-2024/web-development-with-java-lab/lab02/tasks.md

 # Java tasks & Git

-Before you continue with todays training we advice you finish all tasks from [lab01](https://github.com/dreamix-fmi-course-2024/web-development-with-java-lab/blob/main/lab01/tasks.md#additional-tasks)

 # [Git] Task 0 Setup your GitHub account and prepare your repository
  - Create GitHub account